maxvfischer/DIY-CNC-machine/README.md

 ![solder_steppers_z_axis_9.jpg](./images/build/frame/solder_steppers_z_axis_10.jpg)

-### End-stops and end-stop cables
+### End-stops and end-stop wires

 End-stoppers are important, as they do not only enable you to home the CNC machine, but they also limit the CNC machine from moving past what is physically possible.
 When the end-stoppers are triggered, an alarm is fired and the machine automatically stops.

-The cables used for end-stops were 0.75 mm^2.
+The wires used for end-stops were 0.75 mm^2.

 #### X-axis (max)